 - Trends in population health and disease management

-This unit discusses how health policies impact CM and reviews specific legislation important to case managers such as The Rehabilitation Act of 1973, The Emergency Medical Treatment and Labor Act (EMTALA), Health Insurance Portability & Accountability Act (HIPAA), Health Information Technology for Economic and Clinical Health Act (HITECH), American with Disability Act, Family Medical Leave Act 1993, Longshore & Harbor WC Act 1927.
+Healthcare legislation provides a tool for case managers ensure access to services and protects consumers who have medical, behavioral and social challenges.
+This session will review key Federal Legislative regulations that case managers need to be aware specifically, how health policies impact CM and reviews specific legislation important to case managers such as The Rehabilitation Act of 1973, The Emergency Medical Treatment and Labor Act (EMTALA), Health Insurance Portability & Accountability Act (HIPAA), Health Information Technology for Economic and Clinical Health Act (HITECH), American with Disability Act, Family Medical Leave Act 1993, Longshore & Harbor WC Act 1927.

 Session 10: Reimbursement Systems